Skip to main content

 What's the difference between a sole trader and a company?

 The key difference is liability.
-A sole trader has unlimited personal liability — if the business is sued, your personal assets (house, car, savings) are at risk.
-A company is a separate legal entity — liability is generally limited to the company's assets.
-Companies also have more credibility with larger clients and are better positioned for growth and investment.
+A sole trader carries unlimited personal liability, so if the business is sued, your personal assets such as your house, car and savings are exposed.
+A company is a separate legal entity, so liability is generally limited to the company's assets.
+Companies also tend to carry more credibility with larger clients and are better set up for growth and investment.

 Do I need to register for GST?

-Only if your annual turnover is $75,000 or more ($150,000 for non-profits).
-Below that, GST registration is optional.
-However, some businesses register voluntarily to claim GST credits on their purchases.
+Only once your annual turnover reaches $75,000 ($150,000 for non-profits).
+Below that, registering is optional, though some businesses sign up voluntarily so they can claim GST credits on their purchases.

 What insurance do I legally need?